Benjamin-22/ECD205-UAV-Fab-and-Modeling/README.md

-# Crazyflie AADL Case Study
+# Pixhawk AADL Case Study

-AADL models for the Crazyflie UAV, demonstrating various AADL toolchains
+AADL models for the Pixhawk UAV, demonstrating various AADL toolchains

-***Note:*** This model is used as part of Georgia Tech OMSCS Class CS7639.
+***Note:*** This model is used as part of Binghamton Senior Project ECD205 UAV Fabrication and Modeling.

 ## About